dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 {{< godzilla >}}
-Godzilla interjects rudely and growls that he would do this without a collection object by using an `array` and `array_shift` instead of `take()` or by having the `Tokenizer` return a `Generator` and then, he says, he can **tokenize and parse at the same time!**.
+Godzilla interjects rudely and growls that he would do this without a collection object by using an `array` and `array_shift` instead of `take()` or by having the `Tokenizer` return a `Generator` and then, he claims, he can **tokenize and parse at the same time!**.
 Well done Godzilla.
 {{</ godzilla >}}

 ### Parser